johans-work/niyanodes/README.md

 "It takes more complicated building blocks to simplify things."

 Every node being an instance of a type.
 It doesn't get any simpler.
+But do you truly understand abstraction?
+It could be one of the most sophisticated and valuable concepts you learn in your life.

 ## node & type basics